vangberg/chowder/README.md

   if not set.
 If login fails, the user is redirected to '/login' and the 'current_user' session key is nil or false.

+`GET /signup`
+  Provides a basic signup form.
+  This is only available if you have provided a :signup function to Chowder::Basic.

+`POST /signup`
+  Takes whatever params are on the form ('login' and 'password' by default) and passes them, as a hash, to your :signup callback.

 And *Chowder::OpenID* provides

 `POST /openid/initiate`